Toronto Tempo: History

-In January 2025, the team announced its first founding partner Sephora.

 In February 2025, Monica Wright Rogers was hired as the first general manager for the Toronto Tempo.
-In May 2025, Eli Horowitz was hired as the assistant general manager and Senior Vice President of Basketball Strategy.
+In May 2025, Eli Horowitz was hired as the assistant general manager and senior vice president of basketball strategy.

-On March 3, 2025, Serena Williams, an American former professional tennis player, world No. 1, and 73-time Open Era champion, was officially announced as a new joint-owner of the team.
+On March 3, 2025, American former professional tennis player Serena Williams was announced as a joint-owner of the team.
 In May 2025, Sukhinder Singh Cassidy and Lilly Singh joined the ownership group for the Tempo.
-On September 23, 2025, Geoff Molson & France Margaret Bélanger from Groupe CH, the ownership group of the Montreal Canadiens were announced as additional members of the Tempo's ownership group.
+On September 23, 2025, Geoff Molson and France Margaret Bélanger from Groupe CH, the ownership group of the Montreal Canadiens were announced as additional members of the Tempo's ownership group.
+Former Toronto Raptors president Masai Ujiri joined the ownership group in March 2026.

+In January 2025, the team announced its first founding partner Sephora.
 In April 2025, the Tempo announced their founding partnership with Canadian Imperial Bank of Commerce.

 In August 2025, the team announced that during the 2026 season it would play two regular season games at Rogers Arena in Vancouver.
-In September 2025, the Tempo also announced that an additional two regular season games during the 2026 season would be played at Bell Centre in Montreal.
+In September 2025, the Tempo also announced that an additional two regular season games during the 2026 season would be played at Bell Centre in Montreal..
+The Tempo set a new WNBA regular season attendance record on July 10th, with 20,996 fans in attendance at the Bell Centre in a game versus the Dallas Wings.

+The Toronto Tempo took their first steps towards building a roster on April 3rd, 2026 by selecting 11 players as part of the expansion draft.
+They selected Julie Allemand (Los Angeles Sparks) as their first pick (the 2nd pick of the draft after the Portland Fire).
+On April 13th, 2026 as part of the 2026 WNBA Draft Toronto selected Kiki Rice (6th), Teonni Key (22nd), Saffron Shiels (26th), and Charlise Dunn (36th).

+Starting in April 2026, the Goldring Centre for High Performance Sport on the campus of University of Toronto will be the practice facility for the Tempo professional basketball team until a purpose-built facility by Exhibition Place is constructed to open by 2028.

+On July 7, 2026, former Toronto Raptor player Kyle Lowry and his wife, Ayahna Cornish-Lowry joined the Tempo’s ownership group.

+Media

+Beginning with the 2026 season, Bell Media became the WNBA's primary media partner in Canada under a multi-year deal.
+All Tempo games not selected for global streaming on Prime Video (one game in the 2026 season) are scheduled to air on TSN, with some games simulcast on CTV and streaming on Crave.

 Coaches and staff

+Tempo coaching staff, May 2026.
+From left to right: assistant head coaches Brian Lankton and Ciara Carl, associate head coach Olaf Lange, and head coach Sandy Brondello.